Pete100x/Pete100xPublic/AllLayouts/README.md

 - `#!5` CAN Bus Transmit and Recieve
 - `#!6` When using pin D13 as an input, ensure that the external signal can drive the LED when it is logic HIGH.
 Do not use pinMode INPUT_PULLUP with pin D13.
 - *Note: All digital pins are Interrupt capable and have INPUT_PULLUP and INPUT_PULLDOWN built_in
-- *Note: PWM or ~ as Pulse Width Modulation capable pin.
-Use analogWrite(pin, value) to control duty cycle

 ## Board Metadata

 - MCU: NXP MK20DX256VLH7